 Most tea bags contain a plastic that allows them to be heat sealed.
 We didn't think this was any way to treat good tea.
 Every part of an Eden tea bag reflects the highest care, from its unbleached manila fibers, to its crimped seal and 100 percent cotton string.
 No whiteners or plastics used.

 Green tea has been the focus of medical research in many countries over the past decade.
 These studies affirm green tea's healthful properties.
-Powerful antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
+Antioxidants, including epigallocatechins gallate, tannins and flavonoids, all collectively referred to as 'catechins' are cited.
 These polyphenols account for up to 40 percent of the tea's dry weight.
 Ginger root's volatile oils, especially gingerols and shogaols, soothe and strengthen.
 The root has been used for centuries and considered essential to digestive, circulatory, and respiratory health.

 Organic Eden Traditional Teas contain no added flavorings or dyes, and are not processed using any additives whatsoever.